Organ donation: Opt-out bill is published in Wales

 "It would be better to invest resources in wide-reaching public awareness campaigns to encourage more people to become voluntary donors," they said.

-"Evidence that any system of 'automatic' donation increases the supply of organs - whether it's called 'presumed' consent, 'deemed' consent, or 'opt-out' - is still disputable."'Talk to families'
+"Evidence that any system of 'automatic' donation increases the supply of organs - whether it's called 'presumed' consent, 'deemed' consent, or 'opt-out' - is still disputable."

 Dr George Findlay, chair of the Welsh Organ Donation and Transplantation Committee, and a consultant in intensive care at Cardiff's University Hospital of Wales, said: "As a doctor we are not going to do anything against family wishes.